oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/general/environment-setup/configuring-for-ssh-access.md

 ![](images/cloud-shell-after-initial-open-example.png | width=400)

-Once open you can exdo normal things like minimize / maximize / restore / close the Cloud Shell using the icons
+Once open you can do normal things like minimize / maximize / restore / close the Cloud Shell using the icons

 ![](images/cloud-shell-control-icons.png)

 ### Task 1: Creating an ssh key

-To interact wihe the OCI DevOps Code Repository we will soon be creating we need to authenticate ourselves to OCI using an authentication token, this will be based on your **Users** SSH key.
+To interact with the OCI DevOps Code Repository we will soon be creating we need to authenticate ourselves to OCI using an authentication token, this will be based on your **Users** SSH key.

 **IMPORTANT** The SSH based API authentication we will be doing is not the same as the SSH setup used when accessing a virtual machine using SSH.
 If you already have setup a SSH key for **User** API access **In the OCI Cloud Shell** then you can skip the following steps and go to the **.ssh/config** session below.
 If you are doing this lab in a free trial account it is unlikely that you will have configured SSH access.